Moe Sihota: Limousine licences

 In 1996 Dhaliwal had applied to the Motor Carrier Commission for several licences related to a limousine company partly owned by Dhaliwal and run by Sihota's cousin.
 It was later revealed by the former Commission chairman that Sihota had made repeated calls and wrote several letters to the commission in relation to Dhaliwal's applications.
-Sihota again resigned from cabinet in 1996.
+Sihota again resigned from cabinet in December 1996.
 A new investigation was started not by the Conflict of Interest Commissioner, but by fellow NDP party member and Glen Clark deputy minister Doug McArthur.
 Although McArthur found that Sihota had "exercised poor judgment and bullied commission staff", he found that Sihota had not been in a conflict of interest.
 Glen Clark then reappointed Sihota back to cabinet in 1998.

-Post Glen Clark era
+Post-MLA career

-After retiring from politics following the NDP's defeat in the, 2001 provincial election, Sihota became a television host for The New VI (formerly A-Channel now CTV2) in Victoria.
-He left the station in 2004 when his phone-in show, VILand Voices, was cancelled due to re-organization.
-He currently provides political commentary for CBC Radio's Early Edition Political Panel.
+With the NDP behind in polls, Sihota announced in March 2001 that he would not run again in that May's provincial election.
+After finishing his term as MLA, he joined CIVI-TV (formerly The New VI, now CTV 2), a television station in Victoria which went on air in October 2001.
+He initially co-anchored the station's early evening newscast, then became the host for phone-in show VILand Voices before being let go in 2004 as part of station restructuring.
+Since then he had provided political commentary for CBC Radio's Early Edition political panel.

 Since 2004, Sihota has pursued several business opportunities and is currently a part-owner and director of the Northern Bear Golf Club (Edmonton, AB), Four Points Sheraton (Victoria, BC) and Walton's Lakefront Resort (Osoyoos, BC).